akeneo/pim-helpcenter/content/md/what-is/what-is-an-asset.md

 ![Asset](../img/Settings_What-is-an-asset.svg)

-An asset has a unique code which is mandatory and optional properties:
+An asset has a unique code which is mandatory, and optional properties:
 - One or more reference files,
 - One variation (or none) per channel,
 - A description,